 - Save it as a professional PDF file

-- Interactive and professional looking interface.
+- Interactive and professional-looking interface.

 It also uses some other software to boost its own functionalities.
 It uses Gimp for editing images and Open Office suite for some document editing features.

 The interface might look quite very strange to some but it indeed is very powerful.
 It is a really nice alternative to Microsoft Publisher.
 The application was originally intended for Linux but was ported to Windows and Mac soon.
-The interface is a bit complex for the newbies, but uninitiated, but once you get your hands wet, you fill find that it offers a lot more than you expected.
+The interface is a bit complex for the newbies but uninitiated, but once you get your hands wet, you will find that it offers a lot more than you expected.

 This beginner’s tutorial on the use of Scribus for page layout and PDF creation will help you get started.
 They are also available in PDF formats.
-If you are looking for some Video tutorials, go here.

 If you think that you can be an author or already are one and want to make your publications look more professional, you might want to check out Scribus.